ActiveSolution/introduction-to-git/exercise-2/exercise2.md

 # Making changes

-1. Create a new `branch`.
+1. Create a new feature `branch`.

 2. Make some changes to the code.
 For example, add a third paragraph in `Program.cs`.

 3. `commit` your changes.

-4. Change back to the `master` branch
+4. `checkout` the `master` branch.

-5. Merge your new branch into `master`.
+5. `merge` your new branch into `master`.

-6. `push` your changes
+6. `push` your changes.

+7. Optionally delete your local feature `branch`.

-7. Go to your Azure devops repository and verify that your changes have been pushed to the `master` branch.
+8. Go to your Azure devops repository and verify that your changes have been pushed to the `master` branch.